 Now Punjab, which has been strident in its opposition to Modicare, says the financial terms of the MoU, the centre wants it to sign are not viable.

-quotes a senior Punjab government official to say that the biggest objection is to a clause in the MoU, which makes it mandatory for states to pay for claims exceeding 115% of the premium.
-Hindustan Times
+An article in Hindustan Times quotes a senior Punjab government official to say that the biggest objection is to a clause in the MoU, which makes it mandatory for states to pay for claims exceeding 115% of the premium.

 This means state’s liability is not limited to its share of premium amount but also extends to the claim outgo.